zephyrproject-rtos/zephyr/CONTRIBUTING.rst

 local Zephyr source working directory::

     $ source zephyr-env.sh
-    $ make host-tools
-    $ export PREBUILT_HOST_TOOLS=${ZEPHYR_BASE}/bin
-    $ export USE_CCACHE=1
-    $ ./scripts/sanitycheck
+    $ ./scripts/sanitycheck --ccache

 The above will execute the basic sanitycheck script, which will run various kernel tests using the QEMU emulator.
 It will also do some build tests on various samples with advanced features that can't run in QEMU.

 We highly recommend you run these tests locally to avoid any CI failures.
-Using CCACHE and pre-built host tools is optional, however it speeds up the execution time considerably.
+Enabling ccache with --ccache is optional, but it will speed up the execution time considerably.

 Coding Style